HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf222.md

 ### Documentation for using Logstash to push pod logs to OpenSearch

 === "Containers"
     As applications scale, managing Kubernetes logs is important for monitoring, debugging, and compliance.
 The new topic [Using Logstash to push pod logs to OpenSearch]() outlines the steps for configuring Logstash and Filebeat so that Kubernetes pod logs are forwarded to OpenSearch, an open source search and analytics engine.
+(Doc in progress)

 ### Notice of deprecation of non-OCI-based registry for Harbor Helm chart repository